CangHaiQingYue/FRE-TensorFLow/README.md

-# FRE-TensorFLow
+# <center>FRE-TensorFLow</center>
-This is an implementation of FRE(Edge Detection with Feature Re-extraction Deep Convolutional Neural Network)network, which focus on the Edge Detection.<br>
+　This is an implementation of FRE(Edge Detection with Feature Re-extraction Deep Convolutional Neural Network)network.
 　In this paper, we propose an edge detector based on feature re-extraction (FRE) of a deep convolutional neural network to effectively utilize features extracted from each stage, and design a new loss function.
 The proposed detector is mainly composed of three modules: backbone, side-output, and feature fusion.
 The backbone module provides preliminary feature extraction; the side-output module makes network architecture more robustly map features from different stages of the backbone network to edge-pixel space by applying residual learning, and the feature fusion module generates the edge map.
 Generalization ability on the same distribution is verified using the BSDS500 dataset, achieving optimal dataset scale (ODS) F-score = 0.804.
 Cross-distribution generalization ability is verified on the NYUDv2 dataset, achieving ODS F- score = 0.701.
 In addition, we find that freezing backbone network can significantly speed up training process, without much overall accuracy loss (ODS F-score of 0.791 after 5.4k iterations).
 ## Data Preparation
 The BSDS500 dataset and NYUD dataset are available:
 ```